|Lat/Lon:||37.96670°N / 105.5847°W|

 The best time to climb Crestone Peak in optimal dry conditions is July to August.
 September can be a good time to climb, but early snows can increase difficulty of these routes dramatically.
 Climbing October through June will be in winter conditions.
 Steep snow and ice will be encountered.
 The Northwest Couloir may have snow and ice year round.
 In summer, plan to be off the summit by noon to avoid the afternoon thunderstorms that are all so common in the Rockies.

 Pueblo, Colorado 81008

 Crestone Peak is in a remote location in a large wilderness area.
-Any acquired information should NOT be considered specific for the mountain due to constantly changing conditions on the mountain.
+Any acquired information should NOT be considered specific for the mountain due to constantly changing conditions.

 According to the various revised editions of Guide to the Colorado Mountain by Robert Ormes, more commonly known as the Colorado Mountain Club (CMC) guide, The Crestones were the last fourteeners to be climbed.
 Prominent Colorado mountaineering figure Albert Ellingwood (of La Plata Peak’s Ellingwood Ridge fame) successfully climbed both mountains in 1916, accompanied by Eleanor Davis Ehrman.
 A rare breed to be sure, this notable female mountaineer was still relating the account of their historic climb in 1990 at the age of 104.
 In 1925, Ellingwood and partners returned to climb the Crestone Needle via the classic Ellingwood Arete, now regarded a classic technical route in North America.